United States Nuclear Regulatory Commission - Protecting People and the Environment

 EA-12-189

-04/18/2013 On April 18, 2013, the NRC issued a Notice of Violation and Proposed Imposition of Civil Penalties in the amount of $36,400 to to Chicago Bridge & Iron’s (CB&I) facility in Charlotte, North Carolina, formerly known as Shaw Power Group (SPG).
-This action is based on two violations associated with 10 CFR 52.5, “Employee protection.”
-Specifically, SPG terminated a former Quality Assurance Supervisor on May 20, 2011, because he notified Louisiana Energy Services, a Nuclear Regulatory Commission licensee, of a potential 10 CFR Part 21 issue regarding apparently faulty rebar that may have been shipped to their facility by a third party vendor.
-This employee protection issue was categorized as a Severity Level II violation.
-The second violation relates to the prohibitive language in Shaw’s Corporate Code of Conduct which prohibits, restricts, or otherwise discourages an employee from participating in a protected activity including notifying an NRC licensee of matters within the NRC’s regulatory responsibility.
-This issue was categorized as a Severity Level III violation.
+On September 16, 2013, the Nuclear Regulatory Commission (NRC) issued a Confirmatory Order to Chicago Bridge & Iron (CB&I) to formalize commitments made as a result of an ADR mediation session.
+CB&I agreed to these commitments as part of a settlement agreement with the NRC regarding two violations of 10 CFR 52.5, "Employee protection," for: (1) terminating a former Quality Assurance Supervisor because he/she notified another NRC licensee of potential 10 CFR Part 21 issues regarding possible faulty rebar that may have been shipped to their facility by a third party vendor; and (2) prohibitive language in the company's Corporate Code of Conduct which prohibits, restricts, or otherwise discourages an employee from participating in a protected activity including notifying an NRC licensee of matters within the NRC's regulatory responsibility.

 Construction Products Research, Inc.